psb/bucklescript.github.io/docs/fast-pipe.md

 send(setWaitDuration(asyncRequest(), 4000));
 ```

 This looks much worse than the JS counterpart!
 Now we need to read the actual logic "inside-out".
-We also cannot use the `|>` operator here, since the object comes _first_ in the binding.
+We also cannot use the `|>` operator here because the object comes _first_ in the binding.
 But `|.` and `->` work!

 ```ocaml
 let result = [|1; 2; 3|]